herpichfr/skywalker/README.rst

 Examples
 ++++++++

-* Showing the track for NGC104 for Cerro Tololo and its distance to the Moon at 3 UTC
+* Showing the track for NGC104 for Cerro Tololo and its distance to the Moon at 0:30 LT

 ``python skywalker.py --object NGC104 --observatory 'Cerro Tololo' -ns 2019-08-23 --at 0:30:00 --savechart test01``